NancyBlair/CleaningData/Codebook.md

 subject_train.txt## numerical ID of the subject for each training execution

 features.txt	## character labels for each of the data collected - these labels identify the types of data in the x_
-		## data sets - for more details, refer to the Readme contained in the zip file downloaded as part of
+		## data sets - for more details, refer to the features_info.txt contained in the zip file downloaded as part of
 		## the exercise

 To successfully run the script, setup your R environment as follows: